Feuerlabs/exometer/doc/README.md

 #### <a name="Metric">Metric</a> ####

 A metric is a specific measurement sampled inside an Erlang system and then reported to the Exometer system.
 An example metric would be "transactions_per_second", or "memory_usage".

-Metrics are identified by a list of atoms, such as given below:
+Metrics are identified by a list of terms, such as given below:

 `[ xml_front_end, parser, file_size ]`

 A metric is created through a call by the code to be instrumented to `exometer:new()`.
-Once created.
 Once created, the metric can be updated through `exometer:update()`, or on its own initiative through the `exometer_probe:sample` behavior implementation.

-#### <a name="Data_point">Data point</a> ####
+#### <a name="Data_Point">Data Point</a> ####

 Each metric can consist of multiple data points, where each point has a specific value.

-A typical example of data points would be a `transactions_per_second` (tps) metric, usually stored as a histogram overing the last couple of minutes of tps samples.
+A typical example of data points would be a `transactions_per_second` (tps) metric, usually stored as a histogram covering the last couple of minutes of tps samples.
 Such a histogram would host multiple values, such as `min`, `max`, `median`, `mean`, `50_percentile`, `75_percentile`, etc.